chbh-opensource/mri-on-bear-edu/docs/workshop2/workshop2-intro.md

 You have already been given access to the RDS project, `rds/projects/c/chechlmy-chbh-mricn`.
 Inside the module’s RDS project, you will find that you have a folder labelled `xxx` (`xxx` = University of Birmingham ADF username).

 If you navigate to that folder `(rds/projects/c/chechlmy-chbh-mricn/xxx)`, you will be able to perform the various file operations from there during workshops.

-<b>The copy of this workshop notes can be found on Canvas 39058 - LM Magnetic Resonance Imaging in Cognitive Neuroscience in Week 02 workshop materials.</b>